O-X-L/firewall-testing-framework/docs/source/usage/3_run.rst

 Install
 #######

-To install the **firewall-testing-framework** you need to have `Python3 and the package-manager PIP <https://docs.python.org/3/installing/index.html>`_ installed!
+To install the **Firewall Testing Framework** you need to have `Python3 and the package-manager PIP <https://docs.python.org/3/installing/index.html>`_ installed!

 Then just run: